EUROPE MARKETS: French Stocks Push To 2-week High As Data Show Business Booming

 "In the short term, the impact from the current political impasse on the German economy should be (close to) zero.
 For the longer term, however, given the lack of structural reforms and the urgent need for investments in digitalization and education, German politicians should not waste too much time if they don't want to put the economy's future at risk," said Carsten Brzeski, chief economist at ING, in a note.

-Thyssenkrupp AG (TKA.XE) rose 2% as the German conglomerate's fiscal 2017 adjusted earnings before interest and taxes rose 30% to EUR1.91 billion, exceeding a FactSet consensus forecast of EUR1.74 billion.
+Thyssenkrupp AG (TKA.XE) leapt 4% as the German conglomerate's fiscal 2017 adjusted earnings before interest and taxes rose 30% to EUR1.91 billion, exceeding a FactSet consensus forecast of EUR1.74 billion.

 Economic data: Germany's gross domestic product grew at a quarter-to-quarter rate of 0.8% (http://www.marketwatch.com/story/german-economy-picked-up-speed-in-3q-2017-11-23) in the three months through September, or 3.3% in annualized terms, the Destatis statistics agency said Thursday, confirming preliminary growth estimates.